paulinastefanska/OnlineShop-FinalProject/README.md

 ### [DEMO](https://techstore-onlineshop.herokuapp.com) on Heroku or [DEMO](https://techstore-5850f.firebaseapp.com/) on Firebase.

 ### TechStore App
+Final individual project for the end of Web Developer bootcamp.

 App was created with `create-react-app` for education purposes.

-Final individual project for the end of bootcamp.
+The application is adapted to `PWA` (Progressive Web App) you can install the app on your device directly from Chrome - using [demo](https://techstore-5850f.firebaseapp.com/) on firebase.

+Front-end files are in `client/src` folder.

+Back-end is located in `server`.

+Products data is in MongoDB Altas CLuster, but you can also see it in `server/testData.js`.
-### Wrote using stack MERN
+### Tech stack MERN
 * Mongo.db(Mongoose),
 * Express.js,
 * React.js(Redux, React Bootstrap),